(post updated July 2022)

 Sending barrels to Jamaica is a long-standing tradition that started when persons who were working overseas would send back barrels to loved ones in Jamaica filled with groceries and clothing.
 If you are thinking about shipping a barrel to Jamaica, whether for you or a loved one, the first thing you need to do is get your hands on a barrel to pack everything into.

-This post will give you a Guide to Barrels and Drums, the shipping basics.
-So you know what barrels and drums are all about, prior to getting into the nitty-gritty of arranging shipping to Jamaica and traversing through customs.
+This post will give you a Guide to Barrels and Drums, and the shipping basics.
+So you know what barrels and drums are all about, prior to getting into the nitty-gritty of learning how to ship a barrel for Jamaica and traversing through customs.

 What does a Shipping Barrel look like?

 The most popular type of barrels used for shipping are made of plastic and are often recycled, after being used to transport raw materials of some kind in their previous life.

 The plastic barrels aren’t always blue, but it is a very popular color!

 Check the inside of the barrel for cleanliness and aroma, as some have an over-powering smell that may affect the taste of any food items you may wish to pack inside afterward.

 If in doubt just leave the cover off for a day or two prior to packing, so that it can air out a bit.

 Plastic Barrels are widely available in two sizes and are supplied with a plastic or metal cover, which has a separate ‘belt-like’ levered locking fastener to secure the cover firmly in place.